ak-2485/ak-2485.github.io/index.md

 I am a Ph.D. student in computer science at Cornell University, co-advised by [David Bindel (Cornell)](https://www.cs.cornell.edu/~bindel/) and [Andrew Appel (Princeton)](https://www.cs.princeton.edu/~appel/).
 My current research primarily focuses on applying formal methods techniques to scientific and numerical software.
+More broadly, I'm interested in developing and using automated and interactive proof systems for program verification, and applying these systems to scientific computing software stacks.

 ## Affiliations